steelemeg/CS361_image_microservice/README.md

 ## Test Request
-Note that requests and responses use RabbitMQ exchanges and routing keys to manage messaging.
 Requests should be published to the 'google_images_requests' queue.
 For example, when publishing a request, use:
 ```
 routing_key='google_images_requests'